melvincabatuan/DISMATH-syllabus/README.md

 * Functionality (or practicality, the quality of being suited to serve a purpose well) [20 pts.]
 * Overall Impact (the WOW factor) [20 pts.]

-### Question to answer
+### Questions to answer

 * How did you applied the DISMATH concept to the final project?
+(Main section)
+* Give a specific example and solve it by hand.
+(Main section)
+* Give the contributions of each members in the Appendix section.

 ### Pairing Tips